×

 Note that labels can be used to organize resources in Peliqan, but labels are not used for permissions.

-Account owners
+Account admins

 Account owners have access to following features in Peliqan: